LovenEpic/etsy-scraper-by-leon/README.md

-# etsy-scraper-by-leon
  # 🛍️ Etsy Product Scraper by Leon

-A simple Python scraper that collects product listings from Etsy search results and saves them to a clean Excel file.
+A simple Python scraper that collects product listings from Etsy based on a search term and saves the data into a clean Excel file.

+---

 ## 🔍 Features
-- Search any term on Etsy (e.g. "handmade necklace")
+- Searches any term on Etsy (like "handmade necklace")
 - Extracts:
-  - Title
+  - ✅ Title
-  - Price
+  - ✅ Price
-  - Rating
+  - ✅ Rating
-- Saves results in an Excel file
+- Saves results in a nicely formatted Excel file
-- Easy to modify and reuse
+- Easy to customize

+---

-## 📦 Requirements
+## ⚙️ Requirements

+Make sure to install the required packages:

 ```bash
 pip install -r requirements.txt